raspberrypi/documentation/configuration/raspi-config.md

 <a name="network-options"></a>
 ### Network Options

-From this submenu you can set the host name, your Wireless LAN SSID, and pre-shared key, or enable/disable predictable network interface names.
+From this submenu you can set the host name, your wireless LAN SSID, and pre-shared key, or enable/disable predictable network interface names.

 <a name="hostname"></a>
 #### Hostname